istalabs/mavio/README.md

 * [MAVInspect](https://gitlab.com/mavka/libs/mavinspect) that responsible for MAVLink XML definitions parsing.
 * [MAVSpec](https://gitlab.com/mavka/libs/mavinspect) that focused on code generation.
 Mavio uses this library to generate MAVLink dialects.
-* [Maviola](https://gitlab.com/mavka/libs/maviola) (WIP), an elaborated MAVLink communication library that takes care about **stateful** features: sequencing, message time-stamping, automatic heartbeats, simplifies message signing, and so on.
-Mavio serves as a basis for Maviola.
+* [Maviola](https://gitlab.com/mavka/libs/maviola) (WIP), is a MAVLink communication library based on `Mavio` that provides a high-level interface for MAVLink messaging and takes care about **stateful** features of the protocol: sequencing, message time-stamping, automatic heartbeats, simplifies message signing, and so on.

 This project respects [`semantic versioning`](https://semver.org).
-All unstable features are put under the `unstable` feature flag.
+As allowed by specification, breaking changes may be introduced in minor releases until version `1.0.0` is reached.
+However, we will keep unstable features under the `unstable` feature flag whenever possible.

 Install
 -------